Atsouky/cc-WorldRandomizer/README.md

 be sure to save your maps folder somewere, it is a Alpha version

 and be sure to have python and all library : tqdm and matplotlib

+to install all library open cmd and tap : pip install tqdm matplotlib